Migrating from AngularJS to React — how do you measure your performance gains?

 We render 1500 tickers and start updating price/volume data for random tickers once every 10ms.
 This scenario measures how quickly frameworks can apply the partial updates to the UI.

-Real world use-case: updates to presence indicators, likes, retweets, claps, stock prices etc.
+Real world use-case: updates to presence indicators, likes, retweets, claps, stock prices, and so on.

 - Removing tickers

 We will first add all 5000 tickers and then start removing 50 tickers from the visible collection once every 100ms.